nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 With a team in place, we started to build out the product.
 Most of my initial frontend work was eventually ripped out and replaced as we migrated from Vue 2 to Vue 3, and moved away from using the options API in favour of the composition API.
-My technical contribution eventually fell back to being mostly backend oriented, as I was the only one with any real experience with cloud architecture, relational databases, and the like—but the team eventually picked this up as well.
+My technical contribution eventually fell back to being mostly backend oriented, as I was the only one with any real experience with cloud architecture, relational databases, and the like, but the team eventually picked this up as well.

 By Q3 of 2022, we'd deployed an alpha version of the product and onboarded some users.
 We had university projects, a